calwoodford/anki_decks/software_testing/software_testing.md

 Question 4.

 What is GUI testing?
+(1)

 <details><summary><b>Answer</b></summary>
 <p>
-GUI testing, or Graphical User Interface testing, is a type of software testing that focuses on verifying the functionality and usability of a software application's graphical user interface.
+A test that checks the graphical interface of a program.

 </p>
 </details>